Personal Immigration

 RETURNING RESIDENT VISA

-If you previously had indefinite permission to enter or stay (settlement) in the UK and this has now lapsed, you may be eligible to return to the UK to settle on the basis of a Returning Resident visa.
+If you previously had indefinite leave to remain (ILR) in the UK, also known as settlement in the UK, and this has now lapsed, you may be eligible to return to the UK to settle on the basis of a Returning Resident visa.

 An application for a Returning Resident visa must be made from outside the UK.